RobinSchmidt/RS-MET/Documentation/Tutorials/FractalPatternSynthesis.md

 Lindenmayer Systems
 -------------------

-A Lindenmayer system, for short L-system, is a string rewriting system that can be used to generate strings that can be fed into a turtle graphics system in order to produce attractive drawings.
-Originally, these systems were conceived by theoretical botanist Aristid Lindenmayer to model the development of plants.
+A Lindenmayer system, for short L-system, is a string rewriting system that was originally conceived by theoretical botanist Aristid Lindenmayer to model the development of plants.
 An L-system consists of an initial string, known as "axiom" (I prefer to call it seed) and a set of replacement rules.
 A replacement rule, also known as production rule or just production, consists of a "predecessor" character and a "successor" string.
 For example, a rule: `F = F+F`, when applied to a string, would replace every occurrence of `F` by `F+F`.
-A Lindenmayer system applies the set of production rules to the initial string, then to the output of that application and so on - as often as desired.
-We can see that the number of `F`s doubles in each iteration which means, our initial string will grow exponentially with the number of iterations.
+A Lindenmayer system applies the set of production rules to the initial string, then to the output string of that application and so on - as often as desired.
+We can see that the number of `F`s doubles in each iteration.
+That implies that our string will grow exponentially with the number of iterations.
 All rules that can possibly be applied to a string are applied in parallel.
 This reflects the way in which plants grow by cell division and distinguishes an L-system from another widely used class of formal languages - namely Chomsky grammars - which apply one rule at a time in a single iteration.

 For example, consider the simple L-system: